HorizenLabs/zkverify-docs/docs/tutorials/06-submit-proofs/03-polygon_cdk_proof_submission.md

 ---

 # Proof Submission with Tenderly
-In this tutorial we'll go through the process of submitting and verifying a Polygon CDK proof to the ZkVerify chain.
+In this tutorial we'll go through the process of submitting and verifying a Polygon CDK proof to the zkVerify chain.

 ## Requirements
 - A Substrate compatible wallet with funds (ACME) connected to the network